-Do you ever look in the mirror and notice an uneven complexion or irregular pigmentation?
+Do you ever look in the mirror and notice fine lines and crows feet?

-Or maybe you have signs of premature ageing, with loss of skin elasticity, especially around your jaw and décolleté?
+Or you have early signs of premature ageing, especially loss of skin elasticity around your jaw and décolleté.

-Then chances are, these are the early beginnings of photoageing; an ambiguous-sounding word I know, which means your skin is damaged as a result of repeated exposure to ultraviolet light.
+These are all telltale sign of photo ageing – which means your skin is damaged as a result of repeated exposure to ultraviolet light.

-And it’s true of course, we are all ageing – but photo damaged skin is the most common and pervasive change of ageing I see in my clinic on a daily basis.
+Whilst it’s true we’re all ageing, photodamaged skin is the most common and pervasive change of ageing we see in our clinic.

-I would even go so far as to say that it is responsible for most of the skin changes that we think of as a normal part of ageing.
-This is especially true of UVA rays; after all, they’re not dubbed “the ageing ray” for nothing.
+We’d probably even go so far as to say, that it is responsible for most of the skin changes that we think of as a normal part of ageing; this is especially true of UVA rays; after all, they’ve not dubbed “the ageing ray” for nothing.

 THE NATURALLY AGEING FACE

-- Lines and wrinkles appear in natural creases from expression
+- lines and wrinkles appear in natural creases from the expression.

 THE PHOTO DAMAGED FACE

-- Skin becomes sallow, with an almost yellow discolouration
+- skin becomes sallow, with almost yellow discolouration.

-- Ealstosis – the destruction of elastic tissue occurs – this causes sagging, lines, and wrinkles
+- elastosis – the destruction of elastic tissue occurs – this causes sagging, lines, and wrinkles

 The Glogau Classification